Mule spinners' cancer: The cancer

-This cancer was a manifestation of scrotal squamous cell carcinoma which had first been noted in 1775 by Sir Percival Pott in climbing boys or chimney sweepers.
+This cancer was a manifestation of scrotal squamous cell carcinoma which had first been noted in 1775 by Sir Percivall Pott in climbing boys or chimney sweepers.
 It was the first industrially related cancer to be identified and was originally called soot wart, then chimney sweeps cancer.
 He describes it:

 It is a disease which always makes it first attack on the inferior part of the scrotum where it produces a superficial, painful ragged ill-looking sore with hard rising edges ... in no great length of time it pervades the skin, dartos and the membranes of the scrotum, and seizes the testicle, which it inlarges[sic], hardens and renders truly and thoroughly distempered.
 Whence it makes its way up the spermatic process into the abdomen.

-The carcinogen was thought to be coal tar possibly containing some arsenic.
+The carcinogen was thought to be coal tar, possibly containing some arsenic.